IKEA/IKEA3DAssemblyDataset/COMMUNICATION.md

 ## Releases

-Version 1.0.0 was released 15th of Nov 2021.
+V1.0 was released 17th of Nov 2021.
 No planned update or future release known at that time.

 ## Guiding principles